Alex Chigogidze: Publications

 Chigogidze’s research interests were mainly related to topology, functional analysis, operator algebras and metric geometry.

 Throughout his mathematical career, he published over 100 papers, as well as being referenced in the Encyclopedia of General Topology By K.P.
 Hart, Jun-iti Nagata, J.E.
 Vaugha.

 Some of his research and publications include:

 "Inductive Dimensions of Completely Regular Spaces", Tbilisi State University, 1977.

 "On Bicompact Extensions of Tychonoff Spaces", Tbilisi, Georgia, January 1978.

 "On a Generalization of Perfectly Normal Spaces, Topology and its Applications, 1982.

 "Noncompact Absolute Extensors in Dimension n, n-soft Mappings, and their Applications", 1986.

 "Universal Maps and Surjective Characterizations of Completely Metrizable LCn-Spaces", A. Chigogidze and V. Valov Proceedings of the American Mathematical Society, August 1990.

 "UVn-equivalence and n-equivalence", Topology and its Applications, June 1992.

 "Shape Properties of Nonmetrizable Spaces", Topology and its Applications, December 1993.

 "Set-valued Maps and AE(0)-spaces", Topology and its Applications, January 1994.

 "Cohomological Dimension of Tychonov Spaces", Topology and its Applications, September 1997.

 "Fixed Point Sets of Autohomeomorphisms of Uncountable Products", A. Chigogidze, J.R.
 Martin Topology and its Applications, October 1997.

 "Compactifications and Universal Spaces in Extension Theory', Proceedings of the American Mathematical Society, October 1999.

 "Complemented Subspaces of Products of Banach spaces", Cornell University Library, February 2000.

 "Notes on Two Conjectures in Extension Theory", November 2002.

 "Extraordinary Dimension Theories Generated by Complexes", Cornell University Library, January 2003.

 "Nonmetrizable ANR's Admitting a Group Structure are Manifolds", Cornell University Library, February 2005.

 "On C*-algebras with the Approximate n-th Root Property", A. Chigogidze, A. Karasev, K. Kawamura and V. Valov, Australian Mathematical Society, March 2005.

 "Valdivia Compact Groups are Products", February 2008.

 "Local Sections of Serre Fibrations with 3-Manifold Fibers", N. Brodskiya, A. Chigogidze, E.V.
 Shchepinc, March 2010.

 "Which Compacta are Noncommutative ARs?"
 Special issue on the occasion of the 25th Anniversary of the Chair of General Topology and Geometry at Moscow State University, March 2010.

 Author

 In 1996, his book "Inverse Spectra", was published.
 A powerful method used in many areas of topology, the notion of an inverse spectra was originally introduced by Lefschetz.

 Dr. Chigogidze was on the editorial board of the JP Journal of Geometry and Topology, and also on the Tbilisi Mathematical Journal.
-He had served as an Editor in Chief of "Topology and its Applications" since 2009.